About This Course

 In Year 2, students will take 100 credits from the following topics, Equity and Trusts, Land Law, Law, Justice and Procedure, Tort Law and Ymarfer Ysgrifennu.
 There are also optional modules available in topics such as Athroniaeth a Llenyddiaeth, Gweithdy Barddoniaeth, Herio'r Drefn: Llenyddiaeth Wrthryfelgar, Iaith Gwaith, Llên a Chymdeithas 1500-1740, O'r Llyfr i'r Llwyfan and Y Theatr Gymraeg Fodern.Ìý

 In Year 3, students will take credits from the following topics The UK, EU Law and Brexit and Practical Professional Skills.
 Students must also take 60 credits from Welsh language topics such as Barddoniaeth Fodern, Canu Llys, Gweithdy Cynghanedd, Gweithdy Rhyddiaith, Hud, lledrith, myth a phropaganda: chwedlau'r oesoedd canol, Llenyddiaeth Gymraeg America, Medrau Cyfieithu, Rhyddid y Nofel, Sgriptio and Y Sgrin Fach Gymraeg.
-There are also optional modules available in topics such asCommercial Law, Criminal Evidence, Cyfraith Cymru, Cyfraith Datganoli, Dissertation, Endangered Wildlife and International Law, Environmental Law, Family and Welfare Law, Intellectual Property Law, International Law and Contemporary Issues, International Law of the Sea, Law and Social Justice, Law and Technology, Law, Justice and Rights, Materion Cyfoes mewn Cyfraith Trosedd, Media Law, Preserving Cultural Heritage, Traethawd Hir and Work Placement.
+There are also optional modules available in topics such asCommercial Law, Criminal Evidence, Cyfraith Cymru, Cyfraith Datganoli, Dissertation, Environmental Law, Family and Welfare Law, Intellectual Property Law, International Law and Contemporary Issues, International Law of the Sea, Law and Technology, Law, Justice and Rights, Materion Cyfoes mewn Cyfraith Trosedd, Media Law, Traethawd Hir and Work Placement.

 Please note course content is for guidance purposes only and may be subject to change.